ARVINDEN/SnapSeq/README.md

+## SnapSeq

-# SnapSeq
+# About
-Scalable noninvasive amplicon based precision sequencing, is a cost effective method for genetic testing and screeing of beta-thalasemia and sickle cell disease mutations in HBB gene.
+Scalable non-invasive amplicon-based precision sequencing (SNAPseq), is a cost-effective method for genetic testing and screening of β-hemoglobinopathies.
 This is a script for automated analysis pipeline for amplicon seq of samples and report of pathogenic variants.

-# Prerequisites
+# Dependencies
 1. GNU Parallel
 2. Trimmomatic
 3. samtools